Run federated queries on PostgreSQL

 - Limit

 - Functions: partial, only for filter expressions.
-(String functions, Mathematical functions, Data, Time and Timestamp functions, and other miscellaneous functions, such as Alias, Cast, SortOrder)
+(String functions, Mathematical functions, and other miscellaneous functions, such as Alias, Cast, SortOrder)

 The following pushdowns are supported on Databricks Runtime 13.3 LTS and above, and on SQL warehouses: